Leibniz bialgebras, classical Yang-Baxter equations and dynamical systems: Coboundary Leibniz bialgebras, classical Yang-Baxter equation and -matrices

 or

 \end{proof}

-So the Yang-Baxter equation for left Leibniz algebra can be rewritten as follows\footnote{Note that our definitions for $r$-matrix and Yang-Baxter equations for the Leibniz algebra are different from definition given in \cite{Raul1}.}:
+Therefore, the Yang-Baxter equation for the left Leibniz algebra can be rewritten as follows\footnote{Note that, our definitions for $r$-matrix and Yang-Baxter equations for the Leibniz algebra are different from the definition given in Ref. \cite{Raul1}.}: